Shaka Hislop: Reading

 Shortly after graduating, Hislop was spotted by a scout from Reading at a friendly indoor match against Aston Villa of the Premier League.
 He went on to sign professional forms with Reading for the 1992–93 season and remained there for two more years.
 While there, he established himself as a firm fan favourite after an uncertain start, twice earning the club's "Player of the Year" award.
 He was instrumental in Reading's rise from the third tier of English football to the brink of the Premier League, where he narrowly missed out on promotion following a 4–3 defeat to Bolton Wanderers in the 1995 play-off final, and was voted the club's Player of the Season in 1994–95.
-Hislop was one of many Reading players to move that summer of 1995, signing with Newcastle United for £1.575m.
-In a poll to compile the Royals' greatest-ever XI, Hislop was voted the best goalkeeper with 46.7% of the vote ahead of Steve Death and Marcus Hahnemann.
+Hislop was one of many Reading players to move that summer of 1995, signing with Newcastle United for £1.575 million.
+In a poll to compile Reading's greatest-ever XI, Hislop was voted the best goalkeeper with 46.7% of the vote ahead of Steve Death and Marcus Hahnemann.
 He was also voted joint third along with Death in a poll to decide the club's 'Player of the Millennium'.

 Newcastle United

 Hislop's first season at Newcastle United was spent battling with incumbent goalkeeper Pavel Srníček for the starting role.
 After starting strongly and being the starter through until December 1995, Hislop suffered an injury against Chelsea that allowed Srníček to regain the starting role.
-Hislop then didn't return until April 1996 for the final 6 games of the season.
-That season Newcastle blew a 12-point lead in January to finish the season in second place.
+Hislop then did not return until April 1996 for the final six games of the season.
+That season Newcastle lost a 12-point lead in January to finish the season in second place.

 In 1996–97, Hislop started the first league game of the season against Everton but then remained on the bench thereafter.
 He had to watch Srníček tend the nets until a perceived dip in form and a number of mistakes from Srníček allowed Hislop to take the starting role back again in December 1996, and he made only his second league start of the year in a 7–1 defeat of Tottenham Hotspur.
 Hislop successfully retained the starting position until the final 4 games of the season when Srníček returned, as Newcastle pipped Arsenal and Liverpool to second place on goal difference at the end of the season.

 Hislop's role further came under threat when new manager Kenny Dalglish opted to purchase a former player of his own from Blackburn Rovers.
 Dalglish brought in Shay Given, costing £1.5 million, and a season-long battle for the number one spot ensued between the two goalkeepers.
 Given initially started the season, but after a string of defeats and five games without a win, Dalglish went back to Hislop in November and he stayed there until an injury in February allowed Given back into the frame.
 With his contract running out, and having not yet managed to play a full season at Newcastle, Hislop chose to leave on a free transfer.